Airbnb Host Cancellation Policy - Vacation Rental Guide

 Changing your Airbnb Cancellation Policy

-2. In your profile, go to listings and select the listing which you want to change.
+Step 1: Go to Listings and select the listing you want to edit.

 Flexible: